 Karen directs and oversees all external and internal communications including communications planning and implementation, internal communications, marketing, social media and website management, and so much more.

 In her time at SelfDesign, Karen has developed and implemented a new brand across the organization, developed and directed a basement to attic renovation of the communications infrastructure, policies, procedures, guidelines and internal communications vehicles.

 What Karen loves most about being a SelfDesign contractor are the people and purpose of the organization.
 It is very rewarding for her to be part of an organization that offers a unique, inclusive and personalized learning experience for thousands of learners every year with a team of dedicated and passionate individuals who care deeply about what they do.

 Outside of her work at SelfDesign, Karen enjoys attending music festivals and concerts and is the founder and volunteer executive director of the Fort Langley Jazz & Arts Festival, a non-profit organization with a mandate to bring jazz music and visual art to the community through the annual two-day festival.
 She also enjoys spending time with family and friends and enjoying everything the Fraser Valley has to offer, including walking trails, cafes, art galleries, farmers markets and wineries.

-Nikki Kenyon is the Principal of SelfDesign Learning Community and provides support and opportunities for learners to engage in their personalized learning journeys.
+Nikki Kenyon is the Chief Learning Officer of SelfDesign Learning Community and provides support and opportunities for learners to engage in their personalized learning journeys.